Weekend in Santo Domingo

 The best wine & dine spots

 Just looking to wet your whistle?
-El Conde Restaurant is know as the “it” place for having afternoon drinks.
+El Conde Restaurant is known as the “it” place for having afternoon drinks.